 Originally most boxing gloves were made of brown or natural, tan leather.
-They weren’t dyed until the early fifties when boxing was entering its heyday on network television and, even then, it came about for reasons of function, not fashion.
+They weren’t dyed until the early fifties when boxing was entering its heyday on network television and, even then, it came about for reasons of fashion, not function.
 Gillette Friday Night Fights became wildly popular and boxing gloves transitioned into an oxblood red color.
 This shift was to hide blood “soften” the images for TV audiences and reduce the perception that boxing was too violent.

 Original boxing shoes were constructed of genuine leather and featured smooth soles.
 You may have seen old fight footage of boxers stepping into rosin boxes in their respective corners to lessen the slippery bottoms of their soles.
 Modern day boxing shoes are now built with a variety of nylon and breathable mesh fabrics.
 Some are even cut taller for more support and feature textured soles that provide more traction in the ring.